Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 make defconfig
 ```

+Open this new config file(`.config`) in your editor of choice and update `CONFIG_LOCALVERSION` to something appropriate(like *dev_kernel*) to prevent the risk of overwriting an existing kernel by mistake.

 An optional change we can make is to disable `CONFIG_MODULES`.
 I will not be making this config change, but if you wish to do so, first start the config GUI with:

 ```sh